lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 If no `toAttribute` function is supplied for a reflected attribute, the attribute is set to the property value using the default converter.

 If `toAttribute` returns `null` or `undefined`, the attribute is removed.

+### Boolean attributes {#boolean-attributes}

+For a boolean property to be configurable from an attribute, **it must default to false**.
+If it defaults to true, you cannot set it to false from markup, since the presence of the attribute, with or without a value, equates to true.
+This is the standard behavior for attributes in the web platform.

+If this behavior doesn't fit your use case, there are a couple of options:

+- Change the property name so it defaults to false.
+For example, the web platform uses the `disabled` attribute (defaults to false), not `enabled`.

+- Use a string-valued or number-valued attribute instead.

 ### Enabling attribute reflection {#reflected-attributes}